hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ### Calculation of the read coverage scores using the `multiBamSummary` tool

 The `multiBamSummary` tool will calculate the read coverage scores for specific genomic regions between samples and provide the output as a binary compressed numpy array (.npz) file.
+It will also output a `readCounts.tab` file that contains a list read counts per sample for every 10,000bp region in the genome.

-Alternatively, the analysis can be performed on the entire genome by changing the mode of this tool to ‘bins’.
+***NOTE:*** *The analysis can be performed on the entire genome by changing the mode of this tool to `bins`.*

 ```
 $ multiBamSummary bins --ignoreDuplicates -p 6 \
---bamfiles ../../*aln.bam \
+--bamfiles ../../bowtie2/*aln.bam \
 -out deeptools_multiBAM.out.npz \
 --outRawCounts readCounts.tab
 ```